Mandarsir24/Food-Ordering-Management-Project-/README.md

 **Chef Management**

-For food preparation and quality control, the project tracks chef details , linking them to specific cuisines. chef information includes name, contact information and a reference to their cuisine specializatio and employee association.
+For food preparation and quality control, the project tracks chef details , linking them to specific cuisines. chef information includes name, contact information and a reference to their cuisine specialization and employee association.

 **Ingredient Management**